rei/rei-cedar-docs/docs/patterns/form-validation/Readme.md

 - **May**
   - also use '[aria-describedby]()' in conjunction with [aria-errormessage](aria-errormessage)

+##### Grouping Controls
+Form groups are a collection of elements, they are defined by a shared label using the `legend` tag.

+It is not recommended to require elements with a form group as logically there should be no incorrect answer for these elements.
+They are either true or false.
+When designing a form where a user must make a selection consider a select box.
+With that said it is common to see these groups have the following needs:
+- Require the user to select one of the set of options
+- Require that the user select at least one but only to 'x' amount of options

+As of now there seems to be no way to link one message to a group of controls with a form group that will communicate clearly to all users.
+We need to do some extra work with these groups to make sure they work for all our users.
+[Tennon.Io's article on this topic](https://blog.tenon.io/accessible-validation-of-checkbox-and-radiobutton-groups/) found that the best solution for support on a broad range of assisted tech solutions was achieved by Dynamically injecting the error text into the legend.
+This forgoes the recommendation to add the `aria-describedby` attribute to the `fieldset` or `legend`.
+Additionally the addition of `aria-invalid` to each control was not recommended as it may lead to user confusion.

+- Should
+  - dynamically inject the error instruction as a `span` into the form-group legend
+- Should not
+  - add `aria-describedby` to the `legend`, linking to a span out of the form-group.
+This produces mixed results across the assisted tech matrix
+  - use `aria-describedby` to the `fieldset`, linking to a span out of the form-group.
+This produces mixed results across the assisted tech matrix
+  - add the `aria-invalid` attribute to form-group controls as this may cause user confusion on if all or just one item are required.

 #### Submitting Sensitive Data
 If the form is submitting any of the following: